Dzik0/TestGitPush/README.md

-# 🧇 TestGitPush – Product Cart React App
+# 🧇 Product Cart React App

 A simple React shopping cart app built with Vite.
 Displays food products, allows users to add them to a cart, remove them and shows order confirmation.
 This project helped me practice working with components, state, and GitHub Pages deployment.